 Some monkeys live their lives without harming any humans and can be properly cared for as pets.
 Many people with disabilities even rely on the basics to do day-to-day tasks.
 Primates do not produce good pets, and larger ones like chimpanzees should not be captured.

-The green monkey (Chlorosibus subausus), also known as the Sabyas monkey or the Clythrix monkey, is golden yellow with the tail of the Old World monkey, golden-green fur and pale hands and feet with Tail Row and the whisker backs of the cheeks.
+The green monkey (Chlorosibus subausus), also known as the Sabyas monkey or the Clythrix monkey, is golden yellow with the tail of the Old World monkey, golden-green fur, and pale hands and feet with Tail Row and whisker backs of the cheeks.
 It does not have a distinct band of wool in the brow like other Chlorosobus species, and the male has a pale blue-colored testicle.
 Some authorities consider it and all members of the Chlorosebus genus to be the single most widespread species, Chlorosbase ethiops.

 Physical Description

 The green monkey is a sexually transmitted species, with males usually a little larger than females.
-The weight of wild adult males measures between 5 and 8.5 kg (৮..6 and ১.6..6 lb) and between 420 and 600 mm (1.38 and 1.97 ft), while the weight of females is usually 3.4 to 5.3 kg.
+The weight of wild adult males measures between 5 and 8.5 kg (8.6 and 10.6 lb) and between 420 and 600 mm (1.38 and 1.97 ft), while the weight of females is usually 3.4 to 5.3 kg.
 (7.5 and 11.7 lbs) and 300 and measures 495 mm (0.984 and 1.624 feet).

 Calithrix monkeys are found in many wooded habitats, ranging from very dry sail woodland to the edge of the rain forest.
 It is most commonly found in coastal areas, where seabirds like crabs are known for feeding.
 It also consumes a variety of other foods, including fruits and invertebrates.

 The green monkey is found in Senegal, West Africa, and from the Gambia to the Volta River.
-It has originated in the islands of Cape Verde in the south of northwestern Africa and the western Indian islands of St. Kitts, Nevis, St. Martin, and Barbados.
+It originated in the islands of Cape Verde in the south of northwestern Africa and the western Indian islands of St. Kitts, Nevis, St. Martin, and Barbados.
 It was introduced to the West Indies when slave trade vessels traveled from West Africa to the Caribbean in the late seventeenth century.

 Behavior

 As with other members of the Chlorosebus genus, the green monkey is highly social and is commonly seen in groups.
 They are usually in a group of 7 to 80 people.
-Within this group, there is distinct social classification as evidenced by temperamental behavior and gender relations.
+Within this group, there is a distinct social classification as evidenced by temperamental behavior and gender relations.

 Green monkeys are known to communicate both verbally and non-verbally.
-They have separate calls that they use to alert others to the hunters’ team, and even have specific calls for specific victims.
+They have separate calls that they use to alert others to the hunters’ team and even have specific calls for specific victims.

 Body language, such as bright-colored genitalia, is used to communicate danger, but can also be used as a means of establishing dominance.
 It has also been documented that green monkeys can use facial expressions to express their sensitive state.